githubtraining/exercise-exclude-files-from-secret-scanning/README.md

 1. Create your own copy of this repository by using the [Use this template](https://docs.github.com/en/github/creating-cloning-and-archiving-repositories/creating-a-repository-from-a-template#creating-a-repository-from-a-template) button.

 <!-- Add your steps below starting with step 2 -->

+**Configure secret scanning to ignore the following conditions**

+- Any files in a `docs` directory anywhere in the repository.
+- and `js` files in a `dist` folder at the root of the repo

 ## Useful resources